duserzym/2016_Breccia_Dikes/README.md

 ##A matter of minutes: Breccia dike paleomagnetism provides evidence for rapid crater modification

-This repository contains materials associated with a manuscript in review entitled **A matter of minutes: Breccia dike paleomagnetism provides evidence for rapid crater modification** by Luke M. Fairchild, Nicholas L. Swanson-Hysell and Sonia M. Tikoo.
+This repository contains materials associated the paper:

+Fairchild, L. M., Swanson-Hysell, N. L., & Tikoo, S. M. (2016). **A matter of minutes: Breccia dike paleomagnetism provides evidence for rapid crater modification**.
+Geology, 44, 723-726. https://doi.org/10.1130/G37927.1

 Within this Github repository are the following folders: